-Worktrees enable checking multiple branches out at the same time.
+Worktrees enable having multiple branches checked out at the same time.

-You could just clone the whole repo to a new folder to check out a different branch.
+You could just clone the whole repo to a new folder to have a different branch checked out.

 MyApp/